 The City of Richmond's Emergency Management Office is working together with local residents, agencies and businesses to increase Richmond's level of emergency preparedness, as well as provide essential needs of people affected by a disaster.
 Volunteers are the heart of the City's Emergency Programs success.
 By volunteering, you have the opportunity to give back to the community during an emergency by assisting victims of fires, floods and other major emergencies.What Services are Provided by ESS?

 ESS provides temporary relief to individuals and families so they can begin to plan their next steps after an emergency.

 - personal services

 - public information

 - first aid

 Although ESS is designed to provide services to individuals affected by large disasters or emergencies, ESS is also provided during smaller scale emergencies, such as home or apartment fires.

 Volunteers are relied upon in all aspects of an ESS response.
 Emergency volunteers receive in-depth training to provide: personal assistance to evacuees, play an active role at a reception centre, participate in community special events, attend regular meetings, conduct personal emergency preparedness workshops, and much more.

-The Provincial Emergency Program (PEP) provides support for PEP registered volunteers and furnishes the essential legal authority to recognize volunteer group response as a part of the "official" government response.
+Emergency Management BC (EMBC) provides support for ESS registered volunteers and furnishes the essential legal authority to recognize volunteer group response as a part of the "official" government response.
 Thus, volunteer responders become eligible for Worker's Compensation Benefits and liability insurance.

 Websites of Affiliated Volunteer Groups